Full Orchestra

 for Chamber Orchestra (2021) 20’ 00”

-To be premiered by the Scottish Chamber Orchestra, conducted by Sir James MacMillan in November 2021 as part of their 2021:22 Season
+Premiered by the Scottish Chamber Orchestra, conducted by Sir James MacMillan in November 2021 as part of their 2021:22 Season.

 Circadian Refrains